Nonequilibrium kinetic freeze-out properties in relativistic heavy ion collisions from energies employed at the RHIC beam energy scan to those available at the LHC: Introduction

 The BGBW model assumes that the produced system has reached local thermal equilibrium so that a Boltzmann distribution with a radial flow profile can be used to describe the particle spectra~\cite{Schnedermann:1993ws}.
-However, the equilibrium distribution can only describes the very limited low $p_{T}$ spectra and is sensitive to the choice of a specific $p_T$ range.
+However, the equilibrium distribution can only describe the very limited low $p_{T}$ spectra and is sensitive to the choice of a specific $p_T$ range.
 Tsallis statistics was introduced later in the literature to describe the particle production for an extended $p_{T}$ range in high energy collisions~\cite{De:2007zza,Wilk:2008ue,Alberico:1999nh,Osada:2008sw,Biro:2003vz,Bhattacharyya:2015hya}.
-One advantage of those Tsallis statistical analyses compared to Bolzmann-Gibsis statistical one is that a new parameter is introduced in the model to describe the degree of non-equilibrium in the system, which is especially helpful for $p$ + $p$ collisions~\cite{Jiang:2013gxa} and peripheral A+A collisions.
-Some papers~\cite{Urmossy:2011xk} proposed a possible microcanonical generalization of the Tsallis distribution which gives a good fit to data on fragmentation functions measured in $e^{+}e^{-}$ collisions for 0.01 $\leqslant$ $x$ $\leqslant$ 1.
+One advantage of those Tsallis statistical analyses compared to the Boltzmann-Gibbs statistical one is that a new parameter is introduced in the model to describe the degree of non-equilibrium in the system, which is especially important for $p$+$p$ collisions~\cite{Jiang:2013gxa} and peripheral A+A collisions~\cite{Tang:2008ud}.
+It has been shown~\cite{STAR:2004bgh,Wilk:1999dr,Wong:2015mba,Urmossy:2011xk} that hard processes dominate the particle production for $p_{T}$ $\textgreater$ 1.5~GeV/$c$ and the relativistic hard scattering for $p$+$p$ collisions leads to a transverse momentum distribution that resembles the Tsallis distribution.
+As pointed out in Ref.~\cite{Wong:2015mba}, the transverse momentum spectra of jets or the following hadron spectra from hard scattering satisfy a power law distribution, and the power index is closely related to the new degree of non-equilibrium parameter in Tsallis statistics.
+Ref.~\cite{Wong:2015mba,ALICE:2012aqc,Urmossy:2014gpa,Urmossy:2015kva,Rybczynski:2014ura} have depicted a synthesizing evolution from primary $p+p$ and peripheral A+A to central A+A collisions with the non-extensive statistical mechanical Tsallis distribution.
+A possible microcanonical generalization of the Tsallis distribution has been proposed~\cite{Urmossy:2011xk} which gives a good fit to data on fragmentation functions measured in $e^{+}e^{-}$ collisions for 0.01 $\leqslant$ $x$ $\leqslant$ 1.